tbekas/BLE-Gamepad-Client/docs/Adding_support_for_a_controller.md

-# Adding Support for a Controller
+# Adding support for a controller

 To add support for a controller model that is not yet supported, you need to provide an instance of the `BLEControllerAdapter` struct and register it using `BLEControllerRegistry::addControllerAdapter()`.